kaibrach/streamit-demo/README.md

 # Documentation

-The blog post that accompanies this repository [can be found here on my website](https://benalexkeen.com/deploying-streamlit-applications-with-azure-app-services/).
+Information to Depoly Button can be found [can be found here](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-to-azure-button).

 # Deployment